 - Not unloading the knee when turning causes torqueing and strains the ACL ligaments.

 IFA will continue to investigate this concern and report any additional findings here on this page.
 You can help.
-If you have a recommendation concerning kickboxing aerobics or any other type of aerobics, send it to us.
+If you have a recommendation concerning Cardio Kickboxing or any other type of aerobics, send it to us.
 We will review it and include it on this page if appropriate.

 There's a tremendous amount of confusion over this move.
 Understandably so.
 At IFA, our background is martial arts, aerobics instruction and personal training.
 Most outfits are relying on the input from martial arts people only or aerobics people only.